vesnag/htmx-plus/README.md

 Contains a small demo feature that generates a random number, showcasing the module's capabilities and providing a simple example of its usage.

+- **Drush Command:**
+Provides a Drush command `htmx:debug` to toggle debug mode on all HTMX elements.
+You can enable debug mode with `drush htmx:debug on` and disable it with `drush htmx:debug off`.

 ---

 ### Note